Format of gene names

 genes from different species that share a name (e.g., CaURA3

-vs. ScURA3), but the gene names themselves do not include the prefix.
+vs. ScURA3), but the gene names themselves do not include the

 Choosing a gene name

-Before deciding on a gene name, please search CGD, PubMed, and the
+Before deciding on a gene name,

 Gene Names for any gene name beginning with the 3-letter